Pop Evil: Versatile, DiRito's departure, Skeletons, and Cramer's departure (2020–present)

-Pop Evil were meant to play a European tour, starting in Glasgow on November 2nd, 2022, however the tour has been postponed to May 2023.
+Pop Evil were meant to play a European tour, starting in Glasgow on November 2, 2022, however the tour was postponed until May of 2023.

-On January 13th, 2023, the band released a third single for Skeletons, titled "Dead Reckoning", the song featured Ryan Kirby, vocalist of American metalcore band Fit for a King and was released along with an accompanying visualizer.
+On January 13, 2023, the band released a third single for Skeletons, titled "Dead Reckoning", the song featured Ryan Kirby, vocalist of American metalcore band Fit for a King and was released along with an accompanying visualizer.

+On December 11, 2023, Pop Evil posted a letter from Hayley Cramer to their Facebook page announcing her departure, citing her desire to branch out and find new paths and adventures.
+Cramer was later replaced with drummer Blake Allison.